sjmikler/pytorch-symbolic/docs/advanced_stuff.md

 We took an example of a toy ResNet from
 [tensorflow guide](https://www.tensorflow.org/guide/keras/symbolic) and
 recreated it in a few different ways.
-Note that their example is **16 lines long**, excluding imports and utilities.
+Note that their example is **16 lines of code long**, excluding imports and utilities.

 > In [benchmarks](benchmarks.md) you can see this model benchmarked!